Modbus-Monitor/docs/docs/guides/android-sheets-addon.md

     - **Each value in its own column** in the spreadsheet
     - All data collected simultaneously and logged together

     This is ideal for complex setups with many registers spread across multiple devices or address ranges.
+For moving configurations between devices, refer to the [:octicons-database-24: Import & Export Guide](../guides/import-export.md).

 ### Step 6: Enable Auto-Logging